 For more on formatting, have a look at 7 money-sucking book format mistakes to avoid.

 The choice usually falls between an eCommerce platform and a marketplace.
 So, what’s the main difference between the two?
 A marketplace is good for exposure, but bad for a number of reasons like too many competitors, and not having control over the platform.

 An eCommerce store is a great choice for someone who wants to be their own boss and have complete control over their store (from product pricing to customization, and so much more) without unnecessary fees or regulations.

-The only downside is that it can be a little tricky when it comes to search engine visibility.
+The only downside is that search engine visibility can be a little tricky.
 But, in most cases, it isn’t much of an issue when you already have followers.
-Even if you don’t, you can always use SEO, marketing tools, and social media platforms to spread the word.
+Even if you don’t, you can always use SEO, marketing tools, and social media to spread the word.